A BA (Hons) ANIMATION PRODUCTION COLLABORATION WITH MoDiP:

-When working on a collaborative project we provide advice and support for the curatorial and technical aspects of the exhibition, as well as advice on event and project management.
+When working on collaborative projects we provide advice and support for the curatorial and technical aspects of the exhibitions, as well as advice on events and projects management.

 TheGallery provides a national and international public platform for the arts within the sub-region as we promote the University’s shared passion for excellence in education, industry and the sector.